niedag/A-Panel-of-Pokemon/README.md

 Examples of method overriding and method overloading

 After opening the game up in Eclipse, the game can be run by running the PokemonGameMain.java file in the mainGame package folder.

+Runs on default Java library.
+Still figuring out how to create an executable java application to distribute the game...